mvk/blog.wooh.hu/content/post/quieton-review.md

 ![](/uploads/2017/02/08/tips-1.jpg)

 I found the Comply tips pretty comfortable even after three hours of usage which is a good point.
-There is a good video how to install and properly insert the Comply foam tips to get the best experience.
+There is a good video how to install and properly insert the Comply foam tips to get the best experience. <span style="letter-spacing: 0.01em;">To comfort I give **5 / 10**.</span>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4qwXnI5Qau0" frameborder="0" allowfullscreen=""></iframe>

-To comfort I give **5/10**.

 **Performance**

 Probably this is the most important part for everyone.
 I don't care if something costs too much but in return I get a high quality gadget.
 So from an active noise cancelling device we expect pretty good noise cancellation.